To sum up what was said in part 2 of this series:

 Rather than hiding in shame, Lamech felt proud of his egregious behavior.
 He chose to immortalize it in poetry, and perhaps set his words to music accompanied by Jubal’s instruments.
 Was he seeking to justify himself in the eyes of his wives?
 Did he expect them to admire and applaud?
 Was he flouting what was then conventional behavior?
 Because of his song, his actions became part of the culture.

-Lamech wrongly believed he had inherited Cain’s mark and God's protection, but the mark was not on the same order as the image of God that he and the rest of Cain's offspring bore.
+Lamech wrongly believed he had inherited Cain’s mark of God's protection, but the mark was not on the same order as the image of God that he and the rest of Cain's offspring bore.
 We conclude that Cain, Lamech, and all his line bore God's image because of the language of their origins:

 ► 4:1 - “Now the man [Adam] had relations with his wife Eve, and she conceived and gave birth to Cain.”